Aimee Stephens was a transgender woman whose job discrimination case went to the Supreme Court in 2020.

 Stephens was a funeral director who had been working for R.G. and G.R.
 Harris Funeral Homes in Michigan for six years when she was fired in 2013.
 Her firing came two weeks after she announced in a letter to her coworkers that, though she had been born male, she identified as a woman and would begin living as her true self.
 Coworkers said that Stephens was very good at her job, and her employer made it clear that she was fired because of her decision to make her transgender status public.

 Stephens sought legal representation and went to court, alleging job discrimination.
 Title VII of the Civil Rights Act of 1964 forbids discrimination on the basis of sex.
 However, Title VII doesn’t specifically refer to transgender people.
 The district court found for the funeral home, but when Stephens appealed to the U.S. Court of Appeals for the Sixth Circuit, she won.
 The funeral home appealed to the U.S. Supreme Court, which heard oral arguments in October 2019.
-Their decision is expected imminently, perhaps this week.
+Their decision was still pending at the time of Stephens’ death.

 Stephens’ letter to her coworkers